Talalkerbag/go-movies-crud/README.md

 (GET) http://localhost:8000/movies -> to get all movies in the hard coded movie struct object
 _______________________________________
-(POST) http://localhost:8000/movies -> will post the following movie object to the hard coded movie struct object
+(POST) http://localhost:8000/movies -> will post the following movie object to the hard coded movie struct object with the following movie object

-With the following json Body
 {
     "isbn": "00001",
     "title": "movie 3",